mearashadowfax/GuardianVPN/README.md

 ## Usage
 Once the bot is running, users can interact with it by sending commands via Telegram.
 The available commands are:
 • `/about`: Get information about the bot and its features
 • `/generate_config`: Generate a new configuration file
 • `/getapp`: Get a download link for the OpenVPN app
 • `/limitations`: Learn about bot's limitations
 • `/privacy`: View privacy policy
 • `/start`: Start the bot and get a welcome message
 • `/status`: Check the status of VPN connection
 • `/support`: Contact us
 • `/terms`: Read our terms and conditions
 • `/tutorial`: Instructions on how to use an OpenVPN config file with the OpenVPN app
 • `/whatsnew`: Latest updates and improvements

+## Future Development
+Here are some ideas for potential future developments to this project:
+• Adding Wireguard option: Currently, this bot only supports OpenVPN.
+However, adding support for the Wireguard VPN protocol could provide users with more options for securing their internet connection.
+• Allow users to choose a country for VPN connection: Currently, this bot connects to a default VPN server.
+Allowing users to choose a specific country for their VPN connection would give them greater control over their online privacy and security.

 ## Contributions
 Contributions to this project are welcome.
-If you find a bug or have a feature request, please open an issue on the GitHub repository.
+If you find a bug or have a feature request, please open an issue on the [GitHub repository](https://github.com/mearashadowfax/GuardianVPN/issues).
 If you'd like to contribute code, please fork the repository and submit a pull request.

+## License
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/mearashadowfax/GuardianVPN/blob/main/LICENSE) file for details.